School Committee - February 06, 2025

 The next one down was Chinese New Year, and the next one down was Eid al-Fitr.

 We felt at the time that if we could make those half days, then it would make families feel better about skipping those days.
+We also could acknowledge the lack of attendance on some of those holidays, some of which is because we will not have students in school.

-we were informed by the teachers last year that they would be missing Good Friday.
+Others, because we were informed by the teachers last year that they would be missing Good Friday.

-So I think that this is a good mix of practical and attendance-based, which is what we should always be focusing on, and adding a little bit of honor to other people in town.
+I think probably because their kids are in districts where Good Friday is off.
+So I think that this is a good mix of practical and attendance based, which is what we should always be focusing on and adding a little bit of honor to other people in town.

 So I would move this motion.